berenslab/jaxley-retina/README.md

 # jaxley-retina
 This repository contains a biophysical model of the outer retina using Jaxley as described in our [paper](https://www.biorxiv.org/content/10.1101/2025.10.20.683356v1).
+Updates in progress 🛠️

 ## Installation
 After cloning the repository, it can be installed via